ArtoszBart/issue-tracker/README.md

     docker-compose -f docker-compose.demo.yml up
     ```

-    > **_NOTE:_** This command may take longer the first time it runs, as it needs to download and build the required Docker images.

     This step will start both the app and the PostgreSQL database in containers, applies migrations to your database, and populates the database with dummy data.

+> [!NOTE]
+> This command may take longer the first time it runs, as it needs to download and build the required Docker images.

 2. **Access the Application:**
    Open http://localhost:3000 in your browser to view the app.